 Star Chess creates a folder called

-StarChess in the current user’s home directory to store saved games and user settings, as well as temporary files for the help system.
+StarChess in the current user’s home directory to store saved games and user settings.
 If creation of that folder fails, Star Chess will attempt to store games and settings directly in the current user’s home directory.

 For more information on how to play Star Chess, please see the integrated help system.
 An additional PDF document available as a separate download on the Star Chess home page describes the computer player algorithms and internals of the game engine.

 The source package is available as a separate download on the Star Chess home page.
-The expected environment is NetBeans 8.1 with Oracle JDK 8u92.
+The expected environment is IntelliJ IDEA 2020.1 with Oracle JDK 10.0.2.
 This package contains all of the files in the binary package, except for the precompiled Java archive, plus the following:

-The source package contains two NetBeans projects: the main project
+The source package contains two IntelliJ projects: the main project

-StarChess for the JavaFX-based GUI executable, and the library project
+StarChess for the Swing-based GUI executable, and the library project

 StarChess.Core with the actual game engine and computer player algorithm.